opennode/waldur-core/docs/developer/extensions.rst

-NodeConductor Extensions
+NodeConductor extensions
 ========================

 NodeConductor extensions are developed as auto-configurable plugins.
-One plugin can contain several extensions which is a pure django application by its own.
+One plugin can contain several extensions which is a pure Django application by its own.
 In order to be recognized and automatically connected to NodeConductor some additional configuration required.